uttesh/ionic-letteravatar/README.md

 name | default | description
 -----|---------|------------
-`charCount` | 1 | Specifies the number letters to displayed.
+`charcount` | 1 | Specifies the number letters to displayed.
 `data` |  | input data
-`height` | 50px | set the height for the avatar `width` | 50px | set the width for the avatar `fontWeight` | 400 | set the font weight for the  avatar `fontSize` | 30px | set the font size for the letter `shape` | square  | set the shape for the avatar. set 'round' for rounded avatars `fontFamily` | HelveticaNeue-Light,Helvetica Neue Light,Helvetica Neue,Helvetica, Arial,Lucida Grande, sans-serif | set the font Family of the avatar.
+`height` | 50px | set the height for the avatar `width` | 50px | set the width for the avatar `fontweight` | 400 | set the font weight for the  avatar `fontsize` | 30px | set the font size for the letter `shape` | square  | set the shape for the avatar. set 'round' for rounded avatars `fontfamily` | HelveticaNeue-Light,Helvetica Neue Light,Helvetica Neue,Helvetica, Arial,Lucida Grande, sans-serif | set the font Family of the avatar.
 `avatarborder` | false | set the avatarborder to 'true' for the white border to avatar.
 `avatarcustomborder` | no default value | using this attribute set the custom style to avatar borders i.e <code> "border:5px solid black"</code>.